worldviewer/ionic-social-network/README.md

 Arrive at homepage, http://thepeer.reviews

 Same basic interface as mobile ...

++ Learn to *Think Like a Scientist*, Without Actually Getting a PhD

 + A prominent link to a 2nd page which includes my Udemy course on "How to Think Like a Scientist", which explains the theory behind the app, and goes through examples.